Knorax/Lennyfuck_interpreter/README.md

 Hi!
 This project is a simple interpreter for the ( ͡° ͜ʖ ͡°)fuck esoteric language by ivancr72.
 My goal is to learn how to make interpreters and, eventually, compilers for some other esoteric language, because we obviously need it ( ͡~ ͜ʖ ͡°).
 What to keep it mind during this project : it's all for that handsome Lenny.
+To execute your Lenny code, just call interpreter.py int the command prompt like :
+`python interpreter.py "pathToMyLennyCode"`

 ## Opcodes